-Task factors.
-The problematic task factors we observed are common to many examples of computer-supported cooperative work.
+The problematic task factors we observed are common to many examples of CSCW.
 Even when there was agreement about goals and plans, coordination tended to deteriorate over time.
 The majority of work was done asynchronously, with opportunities for synchronous interaction used primarily for coordination of near-future asynchronous work.
-The results of such synchronous interactions were not captured in revisions to explicit planning artifacts.
+The results of such synchronous interactions were not captured in revisions to explicit planning artefacts.
 For example, assignments of work to be done by the next synchronous meeting, intended to move the group's work toward a goal in the context of one or more deadlines, were often not captured and managed.
 In the Virtual School, this required switching to a different tool context, what Card and Henderson (1987) call a tool fault.
-More broadly, the benefits of maintaining explicit coordination artifacts are diffuse, and therefore difficult for any individual to justify (Grudin, 1994).
-Moreover, in many circumstances people do not like and cannot use overly explicit planning guidance (Carroll, 1990; Suchman, 1986).
+More broadly, the benefits of maintaining explicit coordination artefacts are diffuse, and therefore difficult for any individual to justify (Grudin, 1994).
+Moreover, in many circumstances people do not like and cannot use overly explicit planning guidance (Suchman, 1986; Carroll, 1990).